 The continuation of the church is a bell tower, built only in 1882 year, because for a long time Turkish rule the invaders did not allow to ring bells.
 There are six bells on the bell tower, the largest of which, weighing in 1280 kilogram, is cast in Russia.

 The people are very honored by the holy icon.
 In the innumerable multitude of songs, the Mother of God of Kikka is sung.
-There is a very large number of historical testimonies about the honors that the icon rendered during the processions around the island.
+There is a very large number of historical testimonies about the honors that the icon rendered during the procession of the crosses throughout the island.
 It was also reverently revered by believers from other countries.
-In the old days, going on a pilgrimage to the Holy Land, they also visited Cyprus to visit this most famous monastery of the island.
+In the old days, going on a pilgrimage to the Holy Land, we also visited Cyprus to visit this most famous monastery of the island.
 Naturally, today, when modern means of communication facilitate and reduce travel, an enormous number of pilgrims come to the icon.
 In the monastery come believers from many parts of the world, resorting to the miraculous power of the Virgin, asking for healing and to draw strength for the transfer of life's trials.

-In the temple we see the offerings that bear witness to the miracles of the Virgin.
+In the temple we see the offerings that bear witness to the miracles of the Theotokos.
 For example, a piece of the swordfish language was donated - in memory of the salvation from the true death of the sailors of one ship, which in 1718 was pierced by this huge fish.
-One negro wanted to desecrate the icon, and for this the hand withered away, the image of which in the reminder of this event is next to the icon.
-Miracles of the Theotokos are sung in verse composed by different poets; These poems were published more than once in publications for the people.
-By the strength of the holy icon, during periods of severe drought rain poured, barren wives gave birth, the sick were healed.
-In the past, the islanders constantly asked the Kikk monks to bring the icon to their villages for the sake of sanctification, because they believed that only its presence was enough to stop the plague, epidemic, plague or any other natural disaster.
+One negro wanted to desecrate the icon, and for that, his hand withered, the image of which in reminder of this event is next to the icon.
+Miracles of the Theotokos are sung in verse composed by different poets; these poems were repeatedly published in publications for the people.
+By the strength of the holy icon during periods of severe drought rain poured, barren wives gave birth, the sick were healed.
+In the past, the islanders constantly asked the Kikk monks to bring the icon to their villages for the sake of sanctification, because they believed that its presence alone was enough to stop the plague, epidemic, plague or any other natural disaster.
 But especially the icon helped during the drought.
 In historical sources, mention is made of frequent religious processions and prayers of the people with a request for intercession, that the heavens are opened.

 During the Turkish rule, the Cypriots often resorted to the help of the holy icon.
 To transfer the icon and generally remove it outside the monastery, a special permission was required, for the issue of which the Christians applied to the authorities with a proper petition.
 Quite often Ottoman officials refused, and Christians had to reach the sultan himself in order to achieve firmness - permission.
 So, the firman 1643 of the year reports that one day the residents managed to get rid of the officials' arbitrariness by turning to the sultan.